 It is very important to make sure you exchange insurance information with the other party involved.
 Your insurance company will likely be the one talking to the other driver’s insurance company; they usually prefer to handle claims directly.

 When you get into a car accident, you are probably going to want to know who is responsible.
-Accident laws in the state of Georgia is an at-fault state.
+The state of Georgia is an at-fault state.
 This means that the driver that causes the accident is responsible for paying and covering the damages.
-In most car accident cases the police report will determine who the at fault driver in the accident was.
+In most car accident cases the police report will determine who the at-fault driver in the accident was.

 Georgia is also a modified comparative negligence state.
-This means that even if you are found to be partially responsible for the accident, you can still receive compensation from the other driver as long as your portion of responsibility in the accident does not equal or exceed the amount of responsibility found to be the other driver’s portion.
-For instance, even if you were guilty of distracted driving, you can still receive compensation from a driver if they are found to be guilty of being an even more negligent driver, such as running a red light.
+This means that even if you are found to be partially responsible for the accident, you can still receive compensation from the other driver as long as you are not more than 50% responsible for the accident.
+For instance, even if you were guilty of distracted driving, you can still receive compensation from a driver if they are found to be the more negligent driver, such as running a red light.